Comparative forms are used to compare two things or groups. They can show superiority, inferiority, or equality in some aspect.

 Shutterstock_271063772_basketball_basketbols.jpg

-Professional — [prəˈfeʃ.ən.əl] — someone who earns money by doing a job they are very skilled at, particularly in sports, profesionāls
+professional — [prəˈfeʃ.ən.əl] — someone who earns money by doing a job they are very skilled at, particularly in sports, profesionāls

 Example: Many women have become professional athletes, inspiring others to pursue sports as a career.